conan7882/adversarial-autoencoders/README.md

 ### Result
 - 1280 labels are used (128 labeled images per class)

-learning curve for training set
+learning curve for training set (computed only on the training set with labels)
 ![train](figs/semi_train.png)

 learning curve for testing set